-"Witches hide in spaces of their own making," explained Kyuubey.
+"Witches hide in spaces of their own making," said Kyubey."
 "That is only the entrance to its space, its maze.
 Your soul gem knows the spell you need to enter."

 Violet gulped, feeling apprehensive for the first time that night.
-All the magic so far had been empowering, making her feel like she could do much, much more in this world.
-But here at the edge, she could tell that the forces in the witch's maze more than matched her own.
+All the magic so far had been empowering and made her feel like she could do much, much more in this world.
+But here at the edge, she could tell that the forces in the witch maze more than matched her own.
 She gripped her dagger unconsciously yet found no comfort.

-"But this is crazy!" she said out loud, her voice echoing in the warped acoustics instead of being muffled under the hood.
+"But this is crazy!" she said out loud.
+Her voice echoed in the warped acoustics of the maze instead of being muffled under her hood.

 "Then you will just have to fight the witch with your daggers."

 Only then did Violet notice that she held on to a drawn dagger, her knuckles white.
 The blade felt so small.
 She wished she had a sword.
 For a while, she stood there, paralyzed.
 It took the distant sound of a goat's "meh" to snap her out of her panicked trance.